 Creation of Medicinal “signatures” for the “Wild Medicine” collection.

 Our ultimate goal is to connect “medicinal traits” with genes via a phylogeny.
-To accomplish this, devised a database and binary code to group species according to their “Medicinal Signatures”.
+To accomplish this, we devised a database and binary code to group species according to their “Medicinal Signatures”.
 We first applied text-mining techniques to the medicinal use annotation of each of the 500 species in the “Wild Medicine” collection.
 This identified 27 general categories and each species was assigned a binary character (0, 1) for each medicinal property (e.g. GI, ENT, INF) (Table X).
 This binary matrix was then used to identify groups of species that are used to treat the same conditions (Table 1).
 Next, these “medicinal trait” signatures for each species (0101010101000…..) were scored for their “specificity” for the trait of interest.
 As shown in Table I, species in Group A show high specificity for the trait “infectious”, while Group B shows low specificity for this medicinal trait.
 Despite the unstructured nature of descriptions of medical uses provided for these species, selecting plants with a “high specificity” signature for use to treat “Infections” (289 species) reveals commonalities to the recorded usage (Fig. 1).
 It is noteworthy that these 289 species grouped under the “anti-infectious” set cover a broad range of plant evolution spread out over hundreds of millions of years.
 And yet, this set of species has independently evolved to produce bioactive compounds underlying their common use for “anti-infectious” treatments.
 This congruence of evolution based on medicinal traits can be used to identify pathways that are shared between such species, despite their very large evolutionary divergence and phylogenetic distance, as described below.

-Figure 1.
-Description of medicinal uses of the 500 species in the “Wild Medicine” collection was grouped into 27 medicinal traits.
-Word frequency analysis of the medicinal properties of 289 species with the trait “anti-infections” shows commonalities of medicinal applications.

-Table 1.
-Creating a database of Medicinal “traits” in the Wild Medicine collection.
-A binary code for 27 medicinal uses of 500 species in the “Wild Medicine” collection was developed based on text mining of descriptions collated by ethanobotanists.
-Shown is an example of this binary code for a set of species used to treat “Infections” along with their activity in a subset of relevant traits considered.
-Species are ranked based on their specificity in “anti-infectious” properties against all others (e.g. Group A=high specificity, Group B = low specificity).

 Selection of Species: Species to be studied are selected on the basis of the following criteria:

 Specificity of bioactivity: “High Specificity”.
 E.g. Species used against infections with little to no known usage for other ailments.
 Our initial focus on “anti-infectious” in this study, owes to the ease of bioassays, and to address the urgent need for new antimicrobial, fungal and parasitic agents.